Cream-coloured courser

-The cream-colored courser (Cursorius cursor) is a species of wader in the pratincole and courser family, Glareolidae.
+The cream-coloured courser (Cursorius cursor) is a species of wader in the pratincole and courser family, Glareolidae.
 Both parts of the scientific name derive from Latin cursor, "runner", from currere, "to run" which describes their usual habit as they hunt their insect prey on the ground in dry open semi-desert regions of the Middle East and northern Africa.

 Range

-Cream-colored coursers are found in the Canary Islands, Cape Verde, North Africa and Southwest Asia.
+Cream-coloured coursers are found in the Canary Islands, Cape Verde, North Africa and Southwest Asia.
 Their two eggs are laid in a ground scrape.
-The breeding season extends from February to September, but they may breed also in autumn and winter when local conditions (especially rainfall) are favourable.
-They are partially migratory, with northern and northwestern birds wintering in India, Arabia and across the southern edge of the Sahara.
-Some birds also breed in the southern desert regions in northwestern India and Pakistan.
+The breeding season extends from February to September, but they may also breed in autumn and winter when local conditions (especially rainfall) are favourable.
+They are partially migratory, with northern and northwestern birds wintering across the southern edge of the Sahara, in Arabia, and in northwestern India.
+The species also breeds in the southern desert regions in northwestern India and Pakistan, and has bred occasionally in southern Spain.

-They are rare north of the breeding range, but this species has occurred as far away as Finland, Ireland and Great Britain.
+They are rare north of the breeding range, but this species has occurred as far north as Finland, Norway and Great Britain; they are more regular on Malta, with flocks of up to 30 recorded there.

 Description

-Cream-colored coursers have long legs, long wings, and slightly downcurved bills.
+Cream-coloured coursers are variously cited as 19–21 cm, 21–24 cm, or 24–27 cm long; the wingspan is 51–57 cm.
+They have long (7–8 cm) legs, long wings, and slightly downcurved bills.
 The body plumage is sandy in colour, fading to whitish on the lower belly.
-The upperwing primary feathers and the underwings are black.
-The crown and nape are grey, and there is a black eyestripe and white supercilium.

-In flight, this species resembles a pratincole with its relaxed wingbeats, pointed wings and dark underwings.
+The outer upperwing and the underwing are black.
+The crown is grey, grading to blue-grey on the nape, and there is a black eyestripe and a conspicuous white supercilium.
+The legs are pale grey.
+Juveniles are mottled dark above, and have a duller head pattern than adults.
+In flight, this species resembles a pratincole with its relaxed wingbeats, pointed wings and black underwings.